 - You cannot create the same password across different password types, e.g. Global and Role, for a particular post

-- Please note that while you can use spaces when using WordPress default password protected feature (on Classic Editor) – which is a bug, you cannot do so with our plugin.
+- While you can use spaces with the default WordPress “password protected” feature (on Classic Editor) – which is a bug, you cannot do so with our plugin

-- You can create the same passwords across different posts.
-You can quickly do so under our plugin’s settings.
+- You can create the same passwords across different posts with ease under our plugin’s settings page.
 The password is called “Global (shared)”.